cvasseng/nlever/README.md

 # nlever

 Zero-dependency Node.js deployment tool.
 Push code through HTTP to any VM without git hooks, SSH keys, or CI/CD setup.
+Meant for simple apps in a trusted network.

 ## What's up with the name?